From arthritic pain to ligament instabilities, there are many knee injuries that can prevent you from performing your best.

 2. Donjoy Performance Webtech Patella Knee Strap

-The Donjoy Performance Webtech Knee Brace boasts innovative features like dual-axed hinges that, which improves comfort and fit, and a silicone web that helps distribute pressure evenly across the patellar tendon for improved shock absorption.
+The Donjoy Performance Webtech Knee Strap boasts innovative features like dual-axed hinges that, which improves comfort and fit, and a silicone web that helps distribute pressure evenly across the patellar tendon for improved shock absorption.

 Cons: Expensive, some may find silicone web uncomfortable